Holmes7/holmes7.github.io/src/pages/posts/myth-of-noble-lies.md

 ## Final Thoughts

 To be clear, I’m not talking about lying in general.
 I’m specifically addressing those situations where people lie under the illusion that they're performing an altruistic act—when, in reality, they are acting out of a selfish desire to control, often without realizing it.
+The lengths to which human mind goes to avoid accountability is quite funny.

 At the core of all this, I believe the need to control others stems from a lack of control over one’s own self.
 But this is just my theory—maybe I’m wrong.